vintasoftware/django-templated-email/README.rst

     TEMPLATED_EMAIL_TEMPLATE_DIR = 'templated_email/' #use '' for top level template dir
     TEMPLATED_EMAIL_FILE_EXTENSION = 'email'

+**Please note / Warning about template inheritence** There is very basic support for template inheritence (using {% extends ... %} in templates).
+You will run into issues if you use {{block.super}}, and will result in blank parts of emails.

 **Legacy Behaviour**
 The 0.2.x version of the library looked in django template directories/loaders